libreofficeid/louca-site/contents/call-for-paper.md

 - The organizers only provide general tools such as LCD projectors and internet connection.
 The speakers must provide their own specific needs for the presentations.
 - The speakers can submit more than one proposal.
 Don't hesitate to share your ideas!

-Submit your proposal before July, 31 to: [LOUCA23 CFP Submission Page](https://cfp.louca.id/louca-2023) and Thanks a lot for your participation!
+Submit your proposal before July, 31 and Thanks a lot for your participation!

+<a class="btn main-button mb-5 rounded-0" role="button" href="https://cfp.louca.id/louca-2023" target="_blank">LOUCA23 CFP Submission Page</a>